-Due to the massive physical disparity between a commercial semi truck and a smaller commuter vehicle, a collision often involves serious physical injuries, even if the collision occurred at a relatively low speed.
-It is common for someone hit by a semi truck to suffer one, or more, of the following injuries:
+Due to the massive physical disparity between a commercial semi-truck and a smaller commuter vehicle, a collision often involves serious physical injuries, even if the crash occurred at a relatively low speed.
+It is common for someone hit by a semi-truck to suffer one or more of the following injuries:

-- Traumatic brain injury or other types of head wound
+- Traumatic brain injury or other types of a head wound

 - Loss of a limb

 - Multiple broken bones and torn tendons

 As you can see, these injuries can be catastrophic and can ruin someone's life.
 The bodily harm can be so significant that you require multiple surgeries and are forced to spend weeks or months in the hospital.
 You may be unable to return to your job due to the severity of your injury, which places a significant financial strain on you and your family.
 This is why it makes sense to hire an experienced Natomas truck accident lawyer and pursue a personal injury claim to recover the financial compensation you are owed.